In a building required to be accessible—

 (i) incorporate the international symbol of access or deafness, as appropriate, in accordance with AS 1428.1 and identify each—

-(A) sanitary facility, except a sanitary facility within a sole-occupancy unit in a Class 1b or Class 3 building; and
+(A) sanitary facility, except a sanitary facility associated with a bedroom in a Class 1b building or a sole-occupancy unit in a Class 3 or Class 9c building; and

 (B) space with a hearing augmentation system; and